salacjamesrhode23/data_analyst_portfolio/ecommerce_data_engineering_pipeline/README.md

 ✅ Built a scalable ELT pipeline to collect and centralize 6 million rows of synthetic data from APIs, emails, database and parquet files into Snowflake data warehouse.  <br>
 ✅ Automated data ingestion and processing using Python scripts and SQL/dbt models, transforming raw datasets into analytics-ready tables for BI and data analytics. <br>

-This project draws inspiration from:
+This project draws inspiration from: <br>
-Build an End-to-End Data Engineering Pipeline for eCommerce with the Modern Data-Stack by sclauguico Data Engineering Zoomcamp: A Free 9-Week Course on Data Engineering Fundamentals
+Build an End-to-End Data Engineering Pipeline for eCommerce with the Modern Data-Stack by sclauguico <br>
+Data Engineering Zoomcamp: A Free 9-Week Course on Data Engineering Fundamentals